crixo/workshop-advanced-kubernetes-material/kubernetes/configmaps/README.md

 ## Consuming ConfigMaps

-There are three ways of consuming a ConfigMap:
+There are two ways of consuming a ConfigMap:
 1. Environment variables
 2. File in a volume